Paul Robeson: 1933–1937: Ideological awakening

-He undertook the role of Bosambo in the movie Sanders of the River (1935), which he felt would render a realistic view of colonial African culture.
+He undertook the role of Bosambo in the movie Sanders of the River (1935) with the intent of rendering a realistic view of colonial African culture.
 Sanders of the River made Robeson an international movie star; but the stereotypical portrayal of a colonial African was seen as embarrassing to his stature as an artist and damaging to his reputation.
 The Commissioner of Nigeria to London protested the film as slanderous to his country, and Robeson thereafter became more politically conscious in his choice of roles.
-He appeared in the play Stevedore at the Embassy Theatre in London in May 1935, which was favorably reviewed in The Crisis by Nancy Cunard, who concluded: "Stevedore is extremely valuable in the racial – social question – it is straight from the shoulder".
+He appeared in the play Stevedore at the Embassy Theatre in London in May 1935, with a cast that included Black actors of American, English, African, as well as West Indian background (such as Robert Adams and Kathleen Davis).
+The production was favorably reviewed in The Crisis by Nancy Cunard, who concluded: "Stevedore is extremely valuable in the racial – social question – it is straight from the shoulder".
 In early 1936, he decided to send his son to school in the Soviet Union to shield him from racist attitudes.

-He then played the role of Toussaint Louverture in the eponymous play by C. L. R. James at the Westminster Theatre, and appeared in the films Song of Freedom, and Show Boat in 1936, and My Song Goes Forth, King Solomon's Mines. and Big Fella, all in 1937.
+Robeson then played the role of Toussaint Louverture in the eponymous play by C. L. R. James at the Westminster Theatre, and he appeared in the films Song of Freedom and Show Boat in 1936, and My Song Goes Forth, King Solomon's Mines and Big Fella, all in 1937.
 In 1938, he was named by American Motion Picture Herald as the 10th most popular star in British cinema.